Little Rock educator Keith McGee appointed to top job at state-controlled Helena-West Helena School District

-Keith McGee, a longtime Pulaski County area educator, will be the state-appointed superintendent of the Helena-West Helena School District, effective Monday .
+HELENA-WEST HELENA -- Keith McGee, a longtime Pulaski County area educator, became the state-appointed superintendent of the Helena-West Helena School District on Monday .

 The appointment was announced Thursday by Arkansas Education Secretary Johnny Key.

-McGee, 49, is currently executive director of secondary education in the Little Rock School District.
+McGee, 49, was executive director of secondary education in the Little Rock School District.
 He was the district's deputy superintendent prior to a reorganization and, before that, he was interim superintendent of the North Little Rock School District.

 His appointment to the state-controlled 1,100-student Helena-West Helena district comes one week after the Arkansas Board of Education categorized the Helena-West Helena system in east Arkansas as needing Level 5 support from the state -- the most intensive level of state intervention in the state's school district accountability system.